Factor Analysis: Statistical Method Data Reduction

 Check for Outliers and Missing Data

-Outliers disproportionately influence correlation coefficients and can distort factor solutions.
 Use Mahalanobis distance to detect multivariate outliers.
-Handle missing data before running factor analysis — listwise deletion, multiple imputation, or full-information maximum likelihood (FIML) are the standard options.
-Avoid pairwise deletion for factor analysis as it can produce non-positive-definite matrices.
+Handle missing data before running — listwise deletion, multiple imputation, or FIML are standard options.
+Avoid pairwise deletion.

 4